erhaym/decrypt-chromium-passwords/README.md

 This tells us that Chromium derives the encryption key using [PBKDF2-HMAC-SHA1](https://en.wikipedia.org/wiki/PBKDF2), with:
 - the secret `"peanuts"`
 - the salt `"saltysalt"`
-- only 1 iteration (instantaneous)
+- only 1 iteration (instantaneous derivation)

 ```C++
 const std::array<uint8_t, crypto::aes_cbc::kBlockSize> kIv{